notaryproject/notation/CONTRIBUTING.md

 This project is composed of:

-- [nv2](https://github.com/notaryproject/nv2): The Notary v2 CLI and Docker plugins
+- [notation](https://github.com/notaryproject/notation): The Notary v2 CLI and Docker plugins
+- [notation-go-lib](https://github.com/notaryproject/notation-go-lib): A collection of libraries for supporting Notation sign, verify of oci artifacts.
+Based on Notary V2 standard.
 - [notaryproject](https://github.com/notaryproject/notaryproject): The Notary v2 requirements and scenarios to frame the scope of the Notary project
+- [tuf-notary](https://github.com/notaryproject/tuf): Integration of Notary v2 and TUF

+Also consider checking out our [roadmap](https://github.com/notaryproject/roadmap).

 ### Understanding the code